What is Issues Management in Public Relations?

 - Crisis

 By the time an issue has worked its way through the first three stages and reached crisis point, it is much less manageable and attracts way more attention.
-For PRs, successful issues management is working within the first three stages.
+As a PR pro, successful issues management is about working within the first three stages.

 - Government, bureaucrats and elected officials who, unsurprisingly, are instigators of most issues, as they’re most likely to be responsible for changes in legislation and policies.

-- Pressure groups that focus on a single issue (e.g. the environment) and capture media attention are likely to cause issues.
+- Pressure groups that focus on a single matter (e.g. the environment), they capture media attention and are likely to cause issues.

 - The general public, although to a much lesser degree than the two above.